tim-roberts1/tva/website/docs/development/getting-started/faq.md

 ## I :heart: TVA!
 How can I support the project?

-There are a few ways to support TVA:
+There are a few ways to support Pluralsight Design:

 <!-- TODO: Update Twitter link when account created. -->